Browsed by

 The walking track to Eldfell – The Fiery Mountain

-The walk to the top of Eldfell is the one every visitor to Heimaey wants to do.
-It’s that famous volcano that spectacularly erupted out of nowhere in January 1973.
+The hike to the top of Eldfell is the one every visitor to Heimaey wants to do.
+It’s the famous volcano that erupted out of nowhere in January 1973.
 Eldfell is very colourful, the track is easily accessible, and the views are absolutely stunning in all directions.
 From the top you can gawk onto the impressive lava flow that was furiously roiling & boiling only a few decades ago, and single-handedly enlarged the island by several square kilometers.
 It’s incredible to think it didn’t even exist just over 50 years ago.